rashidsuleymanov/api.onlyoffice.com/site/pages/Workspace/For Hosting Providers/Get Started/Basic concepts/index.md

 | 500              | authorization          | Internal server error when decoding the authorization key.                                                                                                                             |
 | 500              | registerNewTenantError | Internal server error when registering a new portal.                                                                                                                                   |
 | 500              | error                  | Internal server error.                                                                                                                                                                 |

-## Get help

-If you have any questions or feature requests about ONLYOFFICE Hosted Solution, please visit [ONLYOFFICE forum](https://forum.onlyoffice.com/c/cloud/31) (registration required).